-In a great recent article, John delved into the relationship between healthcare and IT and how implementing better technology can support patient centered care.
+In a great recent article, John delved into the relationship between healthcare and IT.
+And into how implementing better technology can support patient centered care.
 It’s a great message, so we’ve included excerpts from his article below.
-Catheter management is a huge issue where IT has made an impact through catheter removal reminders and by encouraging nurses to look at other options like Men’s Liberty.
+Catheter management is a huge issue where IT has made an impact through catheter removal reminders.
+And by encouraging nurses to look at other options like Men’s Liberty.

 There are some great ideas in there – take a look and share your thoughts!!

-Stereotypes have helped perpetuate the notion that there’s a culture clash between clinicians and IT folks, a conflict that can scuttle the implementation of an electronic records system or at least reduce its effectiveness.
-But with careful planning and execution, this clash can be reframed to create a working coalition of healers and technologists.
+Stereotypes have helped perpetuate the notion that there’s a culture clash between clinicians and IT folks.
+A conflict that can scuttle the implementation of an electronic records system or at least reduce its effectiveness.
+But with careful planning and execution, we can reframe this clash to create a working coalition of healers and technologists.
 Here are some principles for increasing the odds of a successful collaboration.

 Time Savings Come, with Time.